MassTransit/MassTransit/doc/source/overview/publishing.rst

 MassTransit prefers a dynamic routing model, we do not enforce a static routing model, however it can be achieved with the 'static routing bits'.
-What this means is that when you call the ``Subscribe`` methonds, MassTransit is going to setup the necessary routing for you.
+What this means is that when you call the ``Subscribe`` methods, MassTransit is going to setup the necessary routing for you.

 The 'necessary' routing will vary by transport that you use.